 - Darker and Edgier: The second volume, so much.
 There's still little bits of comedy, but they're scattered in between Artemis recovering from Zeus's attempt to rape her, and the attack from Hera that followed, Thalia planning revenge on Zeus for raping Calliope, Athena also planning revenge on Zeus and Zeus just generally being a dick to everyone.

-- Decoy Getaway: Echo.
-Pan creates an Expendable Clone to help her fake her death.
+- Decoy Getaway: Pan creates an Expendable Clone of Echo to help her fake her death.

 - Dysfunctional Family:

 - Earth-Shattering Kaboom:Thalia: Because if anyone took Hades away from Persephone, she wouldn't turn the earth into a burnt-out wasteland.
 There would be no earth left.
 There would be a big black hole in the universe where it used to be.

 - Entitled Bastard: Aphrodite's opinion on Hephaistos.
 It seems to be flat-out hypocrisy, untill you learn about her history and his excusable self-issues.
 Then, you can kind of see where this is coming from.

 - Everyone Can See It: Let's see, Apollo and Thalia have feelings for each other.
 Hephaestus sympathises with her during the Daphne debacle, Eros and Aphrodite keep offering to set them up together.
 Even Artemis knows that her brother becomes afflicted with a case of Love Makes You Stupid when he is showing off for Thalia.
 Also everyone in Olympus speculates about them.